steshaw/nickel/spec/type-stystem/notes.md

 - Richard: deep instantiation is actually not free in practice.
 Deep obscure type errors in some situations.
 That's not clear.
-You can combine actually deep instantation and impredicativity if you weak your type inference.
+You can combine actually deep instantiation and impredicativity if you weak your type inference.
 Not sure the tradeoff is totally worth it in practice.

 - we can do a bit better than fail quickmin.